 This model provides my patients and their families with a roadmap of the entire course of treatment.
 It enables them to better understand the goals and tasks of treatment: those at hand; the ones ahead; and those accomplished if treatment has already begun.

 In Phase 1, it is important to have located a psychiatrist who is skilled in the treatment of borderline disorder.
 This is so because medications are the first line of treatment for many of the core symptoms of borderline disorder, 27 and those symptoms related to most co-occurring disorders.
-Medications that are most effective for you are determined mainly by your primary symptoms and by your specific biological makeup.
-Significant benefit from treatment with medications can often be recognized in a few weeks and optimal improvement accomplished in two to three months.
-In this phase of treatment, psychotherapy serves an important, adjunctive role, achieving its initial objectives by using general methods that are common to most types of BPD-specific therapy.
-Realistically, your most pressing problem will be to locate in your vicinity a therapist skilled and experienced in any form of BPD-specific therapy.
+Those medications that are most effective for you are determined mainly by your primary symptoms and by your specific biological makeup.
+There are three major benefits of prompt treatment with medications.
+First, some symptoms of borderline disorder, such overreactive emotional responses, for example anger, and assaultive behaviors directed at oneself and others respond slowly to therapy.
+Second, other symptoms, such as suspiciousness, paranoid thinking and split thinking are only responsive to medications.
+Third, in this first phase of treatment, psychotherapy serves an important, adjunctive role, achieving its initial objectives by using general methods that are common to most types of BPD-specific therapy.
+Clinical experience uniformly suggests that medications enable patients to respond more promptly and fully to psychotherapy.
+In phase 1, your most pressing problem will be to locate in your vicinity a therapist skilled and experienced in any form of BPD-specific therapy.
 It is a bonus if your therapist also has the flexibility to adopt and use those specific methods used in different forms of therapy that would be additionally beneficial in your case.

 As treatment progresses to Phase 2, psychotherapy becomes the primary focus of treatment.
 Medications assume an adjunctive role, and the doses are fine-tuned according to your needs.
 Ideally, the general, common methods of therapy are continued as needed, and the methods that are specific to the different forms of therapy which are currently in use will also be employed flexibly as determined by your personal needs.
 For most patients, this phase of treatment is usually about one to two years in duration, but may be longer.